davidtchiu/davidtchiu.github.io/teaching/cs455/hwk7.closure/index.md

 - To gain insight into the fundamentals and algorithms of relational design theory

-#### Starter Code
+###### Starter Code

 Starter code for this assignment is provided on the github repo.
-You are not required to submit your code to me via Github.
+You are not required to submit your code to me on Github, but it's strongly recommended that you do.

 - The starter code is provided here [https://github.com/davidtchiu/cs455-hwk-fdclosure](https://github.com/davidtchiu/cs455-hwk-fdclosure).

-Choose to **fork** this repository over to your github account to obtain your own copy.
-Copy the Github URL to _your_ newly forked project.
+- Click on the green **Use this template** button and select the **Create new repository** option.
+In the next page, give your repository a good name (the "suggestion" they give is fine).
+My only request is that you *don't* name it to be the same as mine.
+This is hide your homework solution from Google searches.

+- This will create your own copy of the repository with the starter code I provided!
+Copy the URL of your repo from the browser window.

--  Clone **your** forked Github repo down to your local working directory using:
+- Now from VS Code, open a terminal, and _*clone*_ your new Github repo down to your local working directory using:

   ```
   git clone <your-github-url-for-this-project>
   ```

+- This should download the starter code in a directory called `cs455-hwk-fdclosure`.
+After you've done this, you can work freely from VS Code or any other editor.

 #### Preliminary
 You will need to be familiar with [Java's Set interface](https://docs.oracle.com/javase/7/docs/api/java/util/Set.html).
 Know how to take a set union, intersection, difference, and how to iterate through Sets. **You must write this program in Java.** I've provided skeleton code for you to implement.